Consistency

 for now.
 Possible settings in v1.18+ are:

-- ONE - a write must receive an acknowledgement from at least one replica node.
+- ONE - a write must receive an acknowledgment from at least one replica node.
 This is the fastest (most available), but least consistent option.

-- QUORUM - a write must receive an acknowledgement from at least
+- QUORUM - a write must receive an acknowledgment from at least

 QUORUM